HJWhyte/Banking_API/README.md

 *** ERROR/INCOMPLETION ***

 - Due to some initially poor data modelling choices, there is a DB error which only allows one document to be uploaded to the Mongo Cluster - This error only came up at the point 2 attempt task 1.2 as it requires a 2nd user to transfer to/from.
-Due to the time constraints of the task I decided it would be better to priotize other aspects of the task than continue debugging, therefore tasks 1.2 and 1.3 were not able to be included within the timelimit.
-I believe thet underlying logic would of been fairly simple and would be more than happy to explain how I would of approached said tasks/
+Due to the time constraints of the task I decided it would be better to priotize other aspects of the task than continue debugging.